alexmacarthur/macarthur-me-gatsby/src/pages/posts/building-a-lambda-function-with-netlify/index.md

 ## Setting Up Our Function
 I'm going to assume you have a basic JAMStack project already set up & ready to go, including a `package.json` file.
 After that groundwork is laid, walk through these steps:

-**Create directories to store your Lambda code** One of these will contain your pre-compiled source code, and the other will be where Netlify puts the production-ready code.
+**Create directories to store your Lambda code.** One of these will contain your pre-compiled source code, and the other will be where Netlify puts the production-ready code.

 `mkdir lambda-src lambda`